 Kirkland and Rogaine minoxidil are good option, but not the best

-Kirkland is a generic to Rogaine.
-It is exactly the same as Rogaine minoxidil but with much lower price.
+Kirkland is generic to Rogaine.
+It is exactly the same as Rogaine minoxidil but at a lower price.
 There are some other generic brands such as Walmart's Equate, Target's UP&UP.
 Walgreen and CVS have their own brands too.
-One brand that is overlooked by almost by everyone is Amazon's brand Basic Care minoxidil.
+One brand that is overlooked by almost everyone is Amazon's brand Basic Care minoxidil.

 If you do a quick online search for minoxidil side effects, you will see minoxidil has a rather long list of side effects that sound very scary.

 The good news is that all of them are very rare.
 Minoxidil is very safe in general.
 That is why it has been offered as an OTC product for a few decades now.

 The most common side effect is skin irritation such as itchy scalp and red skin caused by propylene glycol (often abbreviated as PG).